Office: Donnelly Science, Room 247

 Major in Physics

 A Major in Physics leads to a fundamental understanding of nature and technology, an ability to think creatively, and a highly developed set of problem solving skills.
 Loyola's program in physics offers a high degree of flexibility and choice, making it ideal for a variety of careers, as well as graduate study in physics.
 The foundation of the program is a sequence of eight physics courses, four mathematics courses, one computer science course, and six physics laboratories.
 All of these courses are taken in common by all physics majors.
 Beyond these foundation courses, students can elect to obtain the BS in physics, which is comprised of two tracks, or the BA in physics.

-The analytic track consists of three advanced physics courses, a senior laboratory course, and a semester of physics research.
+The BS Analytic Track consists of three advanced physics courses, a senior laboratory course, and a semester of physics research.
 If the student has a significant research experience during a summer, another advanced physics course may be substituted for the research requirement.
 This track is ideally suited as preparation for graduate study in physics or a related field.
 It provides the broadest physics background in preparation for any career choice.

-The applied science and general tracks require that the student take a coherent program of six courses from other disciplines.
+The BS Applied Science Track requires that the student take a coherent program of six courses from other science or math disciplines.
 This curriculum can be tailored to the interests and career goals of the student.
 The details must be planned with the physics advisor and approved by the department.
-The applied science track is for majors interested in technical subjects such as computing, engineering, or the health professions, while the general track allows for a focus in nontechnical areas such as finance, education, or science writing.
-It is possible to complete either the applied science or general track in three years with careful planning.
+Areas of study include computing, engineering, or the health professions.

-Physics majors may participate in a 3-2 combined degree program leading to two bachelor's degrees: a Bachelor of Science (B.S.) in Physics from Loyola University Maryland and a Bachelor of Science (B.S.) in Engineering from Columbia University.
+Physics majors may participate in a 3-2 combined degree program leading to two bachelor's degrees: a Bachelor of Science (BS) in Physics from Loyola University Maryland and a Bachelor of Science (BS) in Engineering from Columbia University.
 Students take courses from Loyola for the first three years and then from Columbia for two years.
 This track enables students to obtain a strong liberal arts education and training in an engineering discipline from a major engineering institution.
-A minimum of a 3.300 cumulative GPA, as calculated by Columbia, is required.
-In addition, the minimum grade in each pre-engineering science and mathematics prerequisite courses must be a B or the equivalent the first time the course is taken, can apply for admission to Columbia.
+Students with a minimum of a 3.300 cumulative GPA, as calculated by Columbia, and with a minimum grade in each pre-engineering science and mathematics prerequisite course of a B or the equivalent the first time the course is taken, can apply for admission to Columbia.
 All pre-engineering courses must be taken at Loyola University Maryland, otherwise Columbia reserves the right to determine whether or not prerequisites and course-specific requirements have been met.
 For more information on the curriculum, consult the department chair and the department's website.

 In the event a full-time student is interested in a physics or astronomy course that is not offered at Loyola, the student may take that course at one of the participating institutions in the Baltimore Student Exchange Program at no additional tuition charge (fees are not included) during the fall and spring semesters.
 For more information, see the Baltimore Student Exchange Program under Curriculum and Policies.